Leafy and open space:

 Visualising the open space

-Currently, the legal land use planning Neugraben-Fischbek 67 is being created.
-The first development works will not be taking place befor 2022, with readiness for construction, according to current plans, not slated before 2023.
-From that point onwards, the buildings, sports ground, leafy spaces, playgrounds and open spaces will be erected.
-Interested investors, housing associations and building cooperatives will be informed of plots on offer on this page, as soon as they are brought to market.
+Currently, the legal land use planning Neugraben-Fischbek 67 is being prepared by the Hamburg-Harburg district authority.
+The first development works will not be taking place before 2024, with readiness for construction, according to current plans, not slated about two years later.
+From that point onwards, the buildings, sports ground, green areas, playgrounds and open spaces will be erected.
+Interested investors, housing associations and building cooperatives will be informed about offers for plots on this page, as soon as marketing begins.